codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 configuration, our tools provide built-in support for this operation.
 In our system, software components are merely responsible for declaring the names, types, and default values of their configurable properties.
-The actual assignment of these properties is typically handled by the run-time environment or application executive.
+The actual assignment of these properties is handled by the run-time environment or application executive.
 This approach allows all of the software components in an application to be configured in a uniform way, and the configuration code can be leveraged across many applications.

-Since message-passing was chosen as the standardized means of inter-component communication, it makes sense that components should be configured by sending them messages.
+Because message-passing was chosen as the standardized means of inter-component communication, it follows that components should be configured by sending them messages.
 Under the hood, a configuration property is simply a member variable whose value can be set via an input message.
 Typically, components also send an output message when the value of a property changes so that the value of one property can by tied to the value of another.

-Since components delegate the configuration process to the outside world, configuration may be handled in various ways, depending on the application.
-For embedded applications with no user interface or filesystem, configuration may simply consist of specifying property values at compile-time.
+In our system, components delegate the configuration process to the outside world, so configuration may be handled in various ways, depending on the application.
+For embedded applications with no user interface or filesystem, configuration may be reduced to simply specifying property values at compile-time.
 This can be done by instantiating derived components that override default property values or by making connections that tie the value of one property to another.
 In other applications, software components may be configured through the use of command-line options, input files, or a GUI dialog box.
 Since component properties are all defined in a uniform way, the code that handles the configuration does not need to be hand-coded for each application.

 So far, we have only considered the simple assignment of properties.
 In addition to the fundamental property attributes (i.e. name, type,